google/copybara/docs/reference.md

 destination | `string`<br><p>Indicates the URL of the destination git repository</p>
 refspecs | `sequence of string`<br><p>Represents a list of git refspecs to mirror between origin and destination.
 For example 'refs/heads/*:refs/remotes/origin/*' will mirror any reference inside refs/heads to refs/remotes/origin.</p>
 prune | `bool`<br><p>Remove remote refs that don't have a origin counterpart.
 Prune is ignored if actions are used (Action is in charge of doing the pruning)</p>
-partial_fetch | `bool`<br><p>Please DO NOT set it to True.
-This feature is not ready.</p>
+partial_fetch | `bool`<br><p>This is an experimental feature that only works for certain origin globs.</p>
 description | `string` or `NoneType`<br><p>A description of what this migration achieves</p>
-actions | `sequence`<br><p>[DO NOT USE, NOT READY]A list of mirror actions to perform, with the following semantics:<br>  - There is no guarantee of the order of execution.<br>  - Actions need to be independent from each other.<br>  - Failure in one action might prevent other actions from executing. --force can be used to continue for 'user' errors like non-fast-forward errors.<br><br>Actions will be in charge of doing the fetch, push, rebases, merges,etc.Only fetches/pushes for the declared refspec are allowed</p>
+actions | `sequence`<br><p>Experimental feature.
+A list of mirror actions to perform, with the following semantics:<br>  - There is no guarantee of the order of execution.<br>  - Actions need to be independent from each other.<br>  - Failure in one action might prevent other actions from executing. --force can be used to continue for 'user' errors like non-fast-forward errors.<br><br>Actions will be in charge of doing the fetch, push, rebases, merges,etc.Only fetches/pushes for the declared refspec are allowed</p>